 - answering inquiries fast enough to win the tenant

-- showings (which means scheduling around real life)
+- showings, which means scheduling around real life

 - screening and application follow-up

-- lease signing, deposits, utilities, keys
+- lease signing, deposits, utilities, and keys

-- clarifying the issue (what’s actually happening?)
+- clarifying the issue

-- deciding urgency (today vs. this week)
+- deciding urgency

 - scheduling access